thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 : about

 **Parameter Description:**
-: Describes what the bot does
+: Describes what the bot does inline or with a link to an external resource

 **Change Controller:**
 : IETF